 Udemy's Marketplace Insights is another amazing tool that shares Udemy market data to help you create a great course.

-Not only does it tell you popular topics that are doing well on the platform but it will let you check topics you're interested in teaching to view insights like:
+Not only does Udemy Marketplace Insights tell you popular topics that are doing well on the platform but it will let you check topics for Udemy courses you're interested in teaching to view insights like:

 - Topic popularity

 For example, if you want to teach a course on stock trading, you can review the Udemy Marketplace Insights to determine if it's a good topic to create a course around on the platform and whether you want to pursue it or not.